hazelcast/hazelcast-simulator/README.md

 There are two methods to inject latencies:

-1. Basic global assignment: Assign a single latency value that will be applied bi-directionally between all groups.
+1. Basic global assignment: Assign a single latency value that will be applied bi-directionally between groups.
 2. Advanced group assignment: Assign different latency values between different groups.

 For both methods you must have created your machines using the `inventory apply` command and edit the generated